Ckrenzer/wordle-solver/README.md

 # The Solver

-You can see the solver with [this link](https://7phynv-connor0krenzer.shinyapps.io/Wordle-Solver/) when it is hosted on shinyapps.io, or you can paste the following code into your R console:
+You can see the solver by pasting the following code into your R console (this is no longer hosted on shinyapps.io):

 ```
 if(!require(shiny)) install.packages("shiny")